Close Menu

 COMBINED TYPE ADHD

-A diagnosis of Combined type ADHD occurs when there is a combination of the above symptoms.
+Combined type ADHD occurs when there is a combination of the above symptoms.
 It is estimated that almost 4-12% of children have ADHD.
 Boys are 2 to 3 times more likely than girls to have ADHD of the hyperactive or combined type.

 adhd disability Frustrated stressed single african mom having headache feel tired annoyed about noisy active kids playing at home, upset disturbed black mother fatigued of difficult disobedient misbehaving children

-ADHD DISABILITY IN CHILDREN
+ADHD IN CHILDREN

 Sometimes, medication works to help improve a child’s behavior and learning problems.
 There are two types of medications that children can take to help with ADHD symptoms.